Won't be intimidated, will keep asking hard questions: Cong on Shivakumar's arrest

-The Congress hit out at the BJP-led Centre on Wednesday over D K Shivakumar's arrest, asserting the opposition party will not be intimidated by the "politics of persecution" and continue to pose "hard questions" to the government.
-It also said the 96 days of the National Democratic Alliance (NDA) government's second term are characterised by three words -- "tyranny, chaos and anarchy".
+The Congress hit out at the Narendra Modi dispensation on Wednesday over D K Shivakumar's arrest, asserting the opposition party won't be intimidated by the "politics of persecution" and will continue to pose "hard questions" to the government.
+Congress leader Rahul Gandhi, in a tweet, said Shivakumar's arrest is "another example of vendetta politics unleashed by the government, using agencies like the ED/CBI and a pliant media to selectively target individuals".

+Shivakumar, who is in the custody of the Enforcement Directorate, said "political vendetta" has become stronger than the law in this country.
+In a video posted from Shivakumar's Twitter handle on Wednesday, he is seen sitting on a chair with policemen standing around him.
+"Political vendetta has become stronger than the law in this country," he is heard saying in the video.

+Senior Congress leaders from Karnataka went to meet Shivakumar who had been admitted at RML hospital, but the police and the authorities were adamant to block their visit, Congress general secretary in-charge organisation K C Venugopal said.
+"They are not even ready to disclose his health condition.
+This is condemnable," said Venugopal, who was among the leaders who went to meet Shivakumar.

-Congress spokesperson Manish Tewari cited economic slowdown, "undeclared emergency" in Kashmir and the situation in Assam following the publication of the updated final NRC, to claim there has been a "complete breakdown of governance" in the Narendra Modi government's second term.
-At a press conference, he alleged in order to cover up this complete breakdown of governance, continued "persecution" of opposition leaders was being carried out and the arrest of Shivakumar is the latest in a series of "continued political vendetta".
+Earlier, Congress spokesperson Manish Tewari alleged that there was a "complete breakdown of governance" in the Modi government's second term while claiming that there was an economic slowdown, an "undeclared emergency" in Kashmir and a tense situation in Assam, where over 19 lakh people have been rendered "stateless" following the publication of the updated final NRC.
+At a press conference, he alleged that in order to cover up this "complete breakdown of governance", continued "persecution" of opposition leaders was being carried out and the arrest of Shivakumar was the latest in a series of "political vendetta".

 "D K Shivakumar's only crime was that he provided protection to those Congress MLAs of Gujarat who were being poached by the NDA-BJP during the Rajya Sabha elections," Tewari said.
 The Enforcement Directorate arrested Shivakumar in the national capital on Tuesday in connection with a money-laundering case after grilling the Congress' Karnataka troubleshooter repeatedly over the past few days.